To opt out of Teamsters Local 294 dues:

 Opting out is your constitutional right.
 However, unions like Teamsters Local 294 sometimes place restrictions on when they will accept opt-out requests.
 If the union refuses to immediately cancel dues deductions from your pay, ask them to provide you with written documentation and contact us for assistance.

-According to federal filings, Teamsters Local 294 dues can be as high as $1128 per year.
+According to federal filings, Teamsters Local 294 dues can be as high as $1,128 per year.
+In 2022, the average member paid $580 in dues and fees.

 Teamsters Local 294 has arranged to be the “exclusive representative” of its bargaining units, meaning it is impossible for workers to get out of the terms of the contract, even if they cease paying dues.